 After winning four consecutive Big 12 crowns, OU enters the 2019 season as the prohibitive favorite to win another championship.
 The Sooners will try to add another trophy to their case while replacing a Heisman Trophy winner at quarterback again.
 They also have to contend with a rebuilt offensive line and defense.

-If that defense doesn’t come around this year, it might not matter how well the OU offense picks up from Mayfield’s departure.
-Athlon asked a few editors and college football contributors to share their realistic win/loss projection for Oklahoma in 2018.
+Athlon asked a few editors and one of its college football contributors to share their realistic win/loss projection for Oklahoma in 2019.

 Steven Lassan (@AthlonSteven)

 Oklahoma enters 2019 in familiar territory.
 Despite a rebuilt offensive line, the Sooners will have no trouble scoring points behind a high-powered offense that features quarterback Jalen Hurts and one of the nation's deepest receiving corps.
 Even though Oklahoma is likely to rank near the top of college football in scoring offense once again, the play of the defense will determine whether or not this team gets back to the CFB Playoff.
 New coordinator Alex Grinch is one of the offseason's top hires, but this unit has question marks at all three levels.
 Oklahoma won five games by one score last season, so the margin of error behind a high-powered offense with a questionable defense will be small.